Marc Lasry: Career

 After graduating from law school, Lasry took a position in the bankruptcy branch of the law firm Angel & Frankel.
-Together with his sister Sonia Gardner, they founded Amroc Investments in 1989 and Avenue Capital Group in 1995.
+Together with his sister Sonia Gardner, an attorney, they founded Amroc Investments in 1989 and Avenue Capital Group in 1995.
 One year later Lasry became the Director of the Private Debt Department at the investment firm R. D. Smith, now Smith Vasillou Management.
 This is where Lasry first got involved in trade claims.
-He then took a position as Co-Director of the Bankruptcy and Corporate Reorganization Department at Cowen & Company.
-There Lasry recruited his sister Sonia Gardner, also an attorney, to assist in the company's trade claims department.
+He then took a position as co-director of the Bankruptcy and Corporate Reorganization Department at Cowen & Company.
+There Lasry recruited his sister Sonia to assist in the company's trade claims department.
 Lasry left Cowen & Company and joined the Robert M. Bass Group, focused on distressed security investments.

 In 1989, Lasry and his sister founded the firm Amroc Investments with $100 million in seed money from various investors.
 Amroc purchased both trade claims and bank debt held by vendors of bankrupt and/or distressed companies.
 In 1995, Lasry and Gardner invested $7 million of their own capital and founded the Avenue Capital Group, which initially focused on distressed debt and special situations primarily in the United States, including getting involved in Puerto Rican government-debt crisis.
 The partners successfully expanded the firm's investment focus to Europe and Asia.
 The two went on to build their hedge fund, which had as much as $11 billion in assets under management.

 In 2010, Lasry also took control of Trump Entertainment Resorts as it went through its third bankruptcy.
-In October 2011, Lasry and Donald Trump announced plans to set up an online gambling venture — if and when the United States legalizes such betting.
-On January 12, 2013 when the reorganizing of Trump Entertainment made marked progress, Lasry resigned as the casino company's chairman of the board.
+In October 2011, Lasry and Donald Trump announced plans to set up an online gambling venture if and when the United States legalizes such betting.
+On January 12, 2013, when the reorganization of Trump Entertainment had made marked progress, Lasry resigned as the casino company's chairman of the board.

 In 2013, Lasry was considered for the position of U.S. ambassador to France, but declined consideration for business reasons.
 In 2014 Forbes listed Lasry as one of the 25 highest-earning hedge fund managers in 2013, with total earnings of $280 million.

-In April 2014, Lasry became co-owner of the NBA's Milwaukee Bucks after purchasing the team from Herb Kohl for $550 million.
+In April 2014, Lasry became co-owner of the NBA's Milwaukee Bucks after purchasing the team from Herb Kohl for $550 million with Wes Edens.
 Following the 2016 U.S. election, Lasry and the Milwaukee Bucks became one of three NBA teams to openly state they would not be staying at Trump branded hotels when on the road.
-In 2023, a deal to sell his stake in the team was reported.